 A supreme cut is a slice of fish cut from a fillet at a slant.
 It's considered the best and choicest cut of fish.
 Also called a pave, a supreme cut removes all bones in the fillet.

 Butterfly or Cutlet

 A butterfly or cutlet begins with a fillet.
 One side of the fish is sliced from behind the head, around the belly, and tapered toward the tail.
 The process is repeated on the other side of the fish, producing a connected or double fillet.

 Dressed and Pan-Dressed

+If you want to make a gourmet impression on your fish meal, consider a whole fish.
 Upon request, most markets will dress a whole fish, free of charge.
 A dressed fish is scaled and has all internal organs removed.
 A pan-dressed fish also has its fins, tail and head removed.

 Fish don't have loins in the traditional steak sense.
 Calling fish cuts "loins" is more of a marketing term to appeal to the meat-eaters in the crowd.